-As the rally date draws near you will begin to collect fees (if there are any).
-International guidelines require that all funds collected be deposited directly to the Unit’s bank account with fee checks being made payable to the Four Corners Unit rather than an individual member.
-The Unit Treasurer will provide unit deposit slips that the host can use to deposit funds collected into the Unit’s bank account.
-At the close of the rally, the host is required to provide the Unit Treasurer with a full accounting of all funds received and all funds dispersed in the planning and execution of the rally.
-The financial report can be a simple spread sheet or even a simple statement listing the funds collected and the expenditures made.
+Within 7 days after the conclusion of the rally, the host is required to provide the Unit Treasurer with a full accounting of all funds received and all funds dispersed in the planning and execution of the rally.
+The financial report can be a simple spreadsheet or even a simple statement listing the funds collected and the expenditures made.
+An outline spreadsheet is available to the host by the Unit Treasurer upon planning.
 Please keep all supporting receipts for items purchased and venue fees paid for the rally and submit with your financial report.
-The Unit Treasurer will make reimbursements for rally expenses from the Unit’s account.
-The Unit will retain any funds remaining from the fees collected after reimbursements are made.
+The Unit Treasurer will make reimbursements for rally expenses from the Unit’s account in a timely manner following submission of report.

 Legal liability is a big issue for organized gatherings like this.
 Since this is actually an official WBCCI sanctioned event, the WBCCI specifically carries liability insurance for this.
 If the rally site requires certificate of insurance, we will contact WBCCI and they will arrange to have one provided to the venue.